 [The Note] Digital textile printing vs screen printing: how to make a cost comparison

 When considering digital textile printing, printers are often insecure because they fear it is a high initial investment that is doubtful to be earned back.
 When making a cost comparison between rotary screen and digital printing, the initial investment is often the only parameter besides the price of inks that is taken into account.
 However, to create a realistic image of the costs of a particular printing technology, certain important parameters cannot be left out.
+In this article, I explain how to effectively compare digital printing and screen printing based on Total Cost of Ownership.
+It explains how all parameters can influence your overall printing costs.

 The direct cost comparison

-• The numbers of colors in use
+The numbers of colors in use

 When making a cost comparison between rotary screen and digital printing, the number of colors in use in rotary have to be taken into account.
 For each extra color you want to use in rotary, a new screen has to be engraved.
-Needless to say, the more colors that are used in a particular design, the higher the operational costs.
+Needless to say, the more colors that are used in a particular design, the higher the initial costs.

 Find out if digital textile printing is worth your investment by downloading the Gherzi white paper

-• Speed
+Speed

-Another positive driver in favor of digital textile printing is the acceleration of the printing process.
+Another positive driver in favour of digital textile printing is the acceleration of the printing process.
 Since no screens have to be engraved, lead times can be shortened considerably.
 A digital file of a design can be loaded into the digital printing machine in a matter of minutes after which it can directly be printed on fabric.
 This enables printers to keep up with fast-fashion demands for shorter lead times and acceleration of the time-to-market.

-• The batch length
+The batch length

 Another valuable parameter in a cost comparison is the batch length that you expect to print with the specific technology.
 The obvious question is the break-even calculation of both technologies: until what print length the costs of digital are lower than rotary?